gofiber/fiber/docs/client/rest.md

 ### SetRootCertificateFromString

-SetRootCertificateFromString method adds one or more root certificates into client.
+SetRootCertificateFromString method adds one or more root certificates into the client.

 ```go title="Signature"
 func (c *Client) SetRootCertificateFromString(pem string) *Client